 The Maastricht UMC+ Executive Board focuses on strategic issues and responding to the changing environment of the Maastricht UMC+.
 The duties and responsibilities of the Executive Board are outlined in the Board regulations.
 The Executive Board consists of the following members:

-Prof. Marja van Dieijen-Visser is President and CEO of the Executive Board of the University Hospital Maastricht [azM] and of the Executive Board of the Maastricht UMC+.
+Helen Mertens MD is President and CEO of the Executive Board of the Executive Board of the University Hospital Maastricht [azM] and a member of the Executive Board of Maastricht UMC+.

 Vice-President of Executive Board Prof. Annemie Schols